CZ-NIC/fred-docs/Features/General/InvoicingBanking.rst

 The FRED implements the prepaid-invoicing model.

-Bank accounts are queried for incoming payments using bank-specific scripts and these payments are matched to Registrars using pairing symbols.
+Bank accounts are queried for incoming payments using bank-specific scripts and these payments are matched to registrars using pairing symbols.
-If a payment matches, an advance invoice is issued and credit is extended to the matching Registrar by a corresponding amount.
+If a payment matches, an advance invoice is issued and credit is extended to the matching registrar by a corresponding amount.
 The credit is then decreased upon each domain registration or renewal.
 The price of registration and renewal is configurable per zone.

-At some point in time, it's possible to create an accounting invoice for a particular Registrar containing a list of all its registrations and renewals and the total amount of money subtracted from the credit.
+At some point in time, it's possible to create an accounting invoice for a particular registrar containing a list of all its registrations and renewals and the total amount of money subtracted from the credit.

 ..
 Warning::